-We found that this practice was providing effective care in accordance with the relevant regulations.
+We found that this practice was not providing effective care in accordance with the relevant regulations.

-The practice assessed patients' needs and delivering care and treatment; in line with relevant guidance.
-The practice provided evidence-based care in accordance with relevant, published guidance, for example, from the Faculty of General Dental Practice (FGDP) and the General Dental Council (GDC).
-Staff explained treatment options to patients to ensure they could make informed decisions about any treatment.
+The practice was not assessing patients' needs and delivering care and treatment, in line with relevant published guidance, such as from the Faculty of General Dental Practice (FGDP), National Institute for Health and Care Excellence (NICE) Department of Health (DH) and the General Dental Council (GDC).
+For example, X-rays and medical histories were not taken at appropriate intervals; treatment plans were not completed and given to patients.
+Dental care records did not show that treatment options were explained to patients to ensure they could make informed decisions about any treatment.
+Dental care records did not show appropriate referrals were made to secondary care.